Amid Evil

 Amid Evil is a first-person shooter video game developed by Indefatigable and published by New Blood Interactive.
 The game's dark fantasy theme, action-oriented gameplay, and retro-inspired visual elements have earned it frequent descriptions as a spiritual successor to 1994's Heretic and 1995's Hexen.
-A version for the Nintendo Switch is planned for release.

 Plot

 In the ancient past, a mysterious and powerful "Evil Force" appeared and corrupted the sacred lands of the known realms.
 Though many heroes have tried to defeat the Evil Force, none have succeeded.
 The protagonist, known only as "the Champion", is the first to overcome the trial of the Black Labyrinth and win the right to carry a holy battle axe.
 Possessing the powerful relic grants the wielder passage to the higher planes.
 As the Champion travels to an inter-dimensional gateway, the voices of ancient deities warn of the great power of the Evil Force and implore the Champion to cleanse the sacred lands.